vvo/sourcekarma/README.md

 <p align="center"><b>SourceKarma is currently disabled as I have no time to maintain it.
 If
-you want to maintain this project,{" "}
+you want to maintain this project,
 <a href="https://twitter.com/vvoyer" className="underline">
   let me know
 </a>